 3. San Francisco – California

 It’s back to California, this time to what I can consider the finest city in the US from a visitor’s standpoint.
 San Francisco’s charm lies in its topography and breathtaking vistas.
-Add to that a city that has drawn free-spirited residence and Asian immigrants over the years (nowadays way too many Silicon Valley techies), and you get a city like none other in North America.
+Add to that a city that has drawn free-spirited residents and Asian immigrants over the years (nowadays way too many Silicon Valley techies), and you get a city like none other in North America.
 Visiting San Francisco’s top highlights can be compacted into a long weekend, even leaving some extra change for either a relaxing day in Golden Gate Park or for staying active and crossing the Golden Gate Bridge on bicycle across the bay to Sausalito

 2. Lisbon – Portugal

-Europe’s version of San Francisco is a lot older and a lot different but the concept remains the same, a quilt of distinct neighborhoods sprinkled on steep hills stitched together by a network of rusty cable cars that are an attraction on their own.
-Though no longer the hidden gem that it once was, the city still primarily feels local, and compared with other European capitals, you’ll spend considerably less money on a long weekend in Lisbon.
+Europe’s version of San Francisco in Portugal is a lot older and a lot different but the concept remains the same, a quilt of distinct neighborhoods sprinkled on steep hills stitched together by a network of rusty cable cars that are an attraction on their own.
+Though no longer the hidden gem that it once was, the city still primarily feels local and compared with other European capitals, you’ll spend considerably less money on a long weekend in Lisbon.
 I took a special liking to pause in a neighborhood miradouro (outdoor terrace) to enjoy the views over a drink before continuing to the next and exploring Belem after a second order of pastais (a local custard-filled pastry).